Feeding the house

 It is

-digestive tract of young rabbits is not fully developed and they may suffer
+digestive tract of young rabbits is not fully developed, and they may suffer

 help develop a healthy bacterial flora in the intestine.
-If a young rabbit
+If a young rabbit is

 greens.

-An adult rabbit should be offered at
+Linda Baley An adult rabbit should be offered at

 for rabbits

-Hanson, with the collaboration of Barbara Schmeitz and the rabbit Pixel.
-At least one of the daily vegetables
+Barbara Schmeitz and the rabbit Pixel.
+Ideally, at least one of the daily

-should contain vitamin A (e.g., beet tops, broccoli, carrot tops, dandelion
+limited to, beet tops, broccoli, carrot tops, dandelion leaves, endive,

-leaves, endive, cress, chicory).
+cress, and chicory.
 Some vegetables to try

 • Dark